-He said questions had been raised if the current parliament had any public representation since it had come into being through a voter less election and most of its members had been elected unopposed.
-Certainly, the judges have to be accountable, but the accountability of the lawmakers, who possess unlimited powers, should also be guaranteed, SHUJAN Secretary added.
-A larger section of the lawmakers of the present government is involved in different offensive and illegal activities.
-Many of them are harming the dignity of parliament and so their accountability must be ensured first, he said.
+Dr. Majumdar reported questions had been raised as to whether the current parliament had any public representation due to its formation through a voter-less election and the fact that most of its members had been elected unopposed.
+“Certainly, the judges have to be accountable, but the accountability of the lawmakers, who possess unlimited powers, should also be guaranteed,” the SHUJAN Secretary added.
+“A larger section of the lawmakers from the present government are involved in different offensive and illegal activities.
+Many of them are harming the dignity of parliament and so their accountability must be ensured first,” he declared.

-The way the government is going to amend the constitution to restore parliament’s authority to impeach Supreme Court judges is “not right at all” and “not for the interest of the country and the people”, eminent jurist Dr. Kamal Hossain said on the occasion.
-Public opinion should be solicited in this regard, he said, stressing the need for reaching a consensus through a national dialogue before the House passed any amendment to the charter.
+“The way the government is going to amend the constitution to restore parliament’s authority to impeach Supreme Court judges is ‘not right at all’ and ‘not for the interest of the country and the people'”, argued eminent jurist Dr. Kamal Hossain.
+“Public opinion should be solicited in this regard,” he said, stressing the need to reach a consensus through a national dialogue before the House passed any amendment to the charter.

-In 2011, several renowned jurists, including him, and some former chief justices gave their opinions to the parliamentary standing committee on the law ministry, suggesting that the Supreme Judicial Council (SJC), having authority to probe allegations against a judge and make recommendations to the president, should be upheld.
-But the government in July hurried to bring about the 16th amendment to scrap the authority of the SJC and confer the power on parliament, though it had many urgent tasks pending at the time, Dr. Kamal said.
+In 2011, several renowned jurists, including Dr. Hossain, and some former chief justices gave their opinions to the parliamentary standing committee on the law ministry, suggesting that the Supreme Judicial Council, having authority to probe allegations against a judge and make recommendations to the president, should be upheld.
+“But the government in July hurried to bring about the 16th amendment to scrap the authority of the Supreme Judicial Council and confer the power on parliament, though it had many urgent tasks pending at the time,” Dr. Kamal said.

 “Why was the move made so hastily?”

-Parliament was given such power in 1972 considering that it was neutral, the jurist said, and then raised the question whether parliament had become impartial in the last 43 years since independence.
-To ensure transparency in the appointment of judges, he said, the government should frame guidelines determining how judges should be appointed to the SC.
-Necessary amendments to the constitution should be brought about after an evaluation of performance of the House and the SJC, he added.
+“Parliament was given such power in 1972 considering that it was neutral,” the jurist said, and then raised the question whether parliament had become impartial in the last 43 years since independence.
+“To ensure transparency in the appointment of judges, the government should frame guidelines determining how judges should be appointed to the Supreme Court,” asserted Dr. Kamal.
+“Necessary amendments to the constitution should be brought about after an evaluation of performance of the House and the Supreme Judicial Council,” he added.
 Dr. Kamal also suggested making a law to ensure checks and balances between the authority of the judiciary and the executive.

-He suggested the formation of a committee comprising a senior Appellate Division judge, a senior High Court judge and a senior lawyer nominated by the Speaker for probing allegations against any judge.
+He suggested the formation of a committee comprising a senior Appellate Division judge, a senior High Court judge, and a senior lawyer nominated by the Speaker for probing allegations against any judge.

-Columnist Syed Abul Moksud said opinions of former chief justices, sitting and former attorney generals and incumbent and former presidents of the Supreme Court Bar Association could be solicited for determining a system to impeach judges.
+Columnist Syed Abul Moksud said opinions of former chief justices, sitting and former attorney generals, and incumbent and former presidents of the Supreme Court Bar Association could be solicited for determining a system to impeach judges.
 He urged the government to remove all confusions before restoring 1972’s constitution.